colinlease/AgentShell/docs/using_agentshell.md

 5. Turn on `Planning` for harder tasks.
 6. Turn on `Reflection` only when you want runtime-note learning and extra post-run diagnostics.
 7. Use `Trace` for one-run debugging and `Performance` for trend monitoring.

-That is enough to start using the shell productively without touching every advanced setting on day one.